Every woman with a normal menstrual cycle sheds the lining of her uterus approximately every 28 days. You know this as your monthly period.

 When infertility is the main concern, fertility drugs, artificial insemination and in vitro fertilization may also be advised as treatment options.

-In extreme cases of endometriosis, women who are no longer concerned with fertility may need to have all or some of their reproductive organs removed to completely resolve endometriosis.
+In extreme cases, women who are no longer concerned with fertility may need to have all or some of their reproductive organs removed to completely resolve endometriosis.